josh-collinsworth/joco-gridsome/src/posts/wordpress-child-theme-explanation.md

 You're done!
 You've created a WordPress child theme, and can make all the changes you want to your site's appearance and functionality—through style.css and functions.php, respectively—without any worry of your code being overwritten when the parent theme updates.
 Go, you!

 Have anything to add?
 Did I miss anything?
-Feel free to let me know in the comments below.
+Feel free to let me know.